ivtivan/Image-Editor/README.md

 ## Further Ideas
 Possible further implementations:
-- Change functions in Image class to make it clearer and easier to test
+- Change functions in Image class to make it clearer and easier to test.
 - Implement Color class, which supports:
-  - color validation
+  - color validation;
-  - creating color from string
+  - creating color from string.
-- Implement the file ocnversion in its own class
+- Implement the file conversion in its own class.
-- Better exception handling
+- Better exception handling.

 ## Link to GitHub Repository